Azure/certlc/README.md

     - A **Key Vault** housing the initial certificate and all its renewals issued by the CA.
     - An **Event Grid System Topic** triggered by the Key Vault nearing the certificate expiration.
 This event triggers a Webhook, initiating the execution of a RunBook.
+    - A **Storage Account Queue** used to store the certificate information, which is then retrieved by the RunBook.
     - An **Automation Account** defining:
         - The PowerShell script-based RunBook.
         - Associated Webhook for the RunBook.